If you grew up being told not to make waves, you might want to reconsider your stance on the matter and become a changemaker.

 Why should you make waves in your team or organization?
-Easy: to bring about change that builds momentum, that introduces improvements and opportunities that would otherwise be missed in the status quo.
+Easy: to bring about change that builds momentum, that introduces improvements and opportunities otherwise missed by conforming to the status quo.
 Change makes our world better.

-1. Ask “What’s in it for us?”—not “What’s in it for me?”
+1. A changemaker asks, ‘What’s in it for us?’—not, ‘What’s in it for me?’

-2. Persist while adapting to new information.
+2. They persist while adapting to new information.

-3. Never stop learning—even in unlikely situations.
+3. A changemaker never stop learning—even in unlikely situations.

-Wave Makers look for connections and ways to work with others toward a shared goal.
+Changemakers look for connections and ways to work with others toward a shared goal.
 They know it is important to share their goals and translate the meaning and purpose of their change to ensure their idea’s survival.

 So, do you have the DNA of a Wave Maker?